 For cultural reasons and reasons of convenience when emptying the UDDTS, most of them are built outside.
 There are however also others in houses, requiring much more delicate maintenance (section13).

-installed.
+4There are areas where houses are spontaneously and illegally installed.
 Thus, there are no appropriate facilities/infrastructures.